 Introduction

-Bus stop parking rules are a classic NSW fine trigger because many drivers only remember half of the distance rule.
-The restriction usually covers both the approach side and the departure side of the stop, and short-term stopping can still be illegal.
-This page explains the common bus stop distance rule in plain English so you can judge the space quickly and avoid an avoidable infringement.
+Bus stop rules are a steady fine trigger because people remember one number and forget the other, or they judge the distance from the wrong point.
+The restriction usually covers both the lead-in and the space just after the stop, and a quick stop is not automatically safe.
+This guide breaks the rule down in plain English so you can check the space quickly without guessing.

 Use this page when you need the exact bus stop spacing fast, especially if the curb looks empty and the temptation is to trust the gap instead of the sign distances.